 The employer may be able to defend inaccuracies only where it can be shown it was given in good faith.
-Likewise, a disclaimer of responsibility could be included:- defames or intends to deceive; however, it can be used to assist in preventing the success of claims.
+Likewise, a disclaimer of responsibility could be included:-

 "Whilst pleased to provide this reference, it is given on the understanding that this is done without legal responsibility, and with the exclusion of legal liability on the part of and in respect of the organisation providing the reference and the author of it and without legal liability to the subject of it and the recipient of it".